JustusAdam/dictcc/README.md

 [dict.cc.py]: https://github.com/rbaron/dict.cc.py

-Though I took the idea from [dict.cc.py][] I did not use any of their code.
-This app is written from the ground up.
+Though the idea came from [dict.cc.py][] the code was written anew from the ground up.